jasur28/GameStore/README.md

 * GameService.cs
 * GenreService.cs
 ### Presentation Layer
-It is a web apllication on asp.net mvc core 6.
+It is a web apllication on asp.net mvc core 6, bootstrap, jquery, javascript, css and html

 ## Setup